 See the “How Do I Tag Subscribers With AWtomator?” tutorial for detailed steps on how to setup events.

-But to ensure your subscriber is identified as quickly as possible, we recommend inserting a link event as your list’s Success Page URL.
+To ensure your subscriber is identified as reliably as possible, we recommend inserting a link event as your list’s Success Page URL.

 See our Pageview Event Best Practice tutorial for more details.